vbr-calc/vbr/docs/_pages/relatedpubs.md

 The following publications have either used a version of the VBR Calculator or contributed directly towards writing or formulation of the code:

-* **Havlin, Holtzman and Hopper, 2020. (in review)** Inference of thermodynamic state in the asthenosphere from anelastic properties, with applications to North American upper mantle.
-In review at PEPI,  EarthArXiv preprint [here](https://doi.org/10.31223/X5C59Z).
+* **Havlin, Holtzman and Hopper, 2021.** Inference of thermodynamic state in the asthenosphere from anelastic properties, with applications to North American upper mantle.
+Physics of the Earth and Planetary Interiors, 314, p.106639, [doi:10.1016/j.pepi.2020.106639](https://doi.org/10.1016/j.pepi.2020.106639).
 * **Holtzman, B.K., 2016.** Questions on the existence, persistence, and mechanical effects of a very small melt fraction in the asthenosphere.
 Geochemistry, Geophysics, Geosystems 17, 470–484.
 * **Bellis, C., Holtzman, B., 2014.** Sensitivity of seismic measurements to frequency-dependent attenuation and upper mantle structure: an initial approach.
 Journal of Geophysical Research doi:10.1002/2013JB010831.
 * **Lau, H.C., Holtzman, B.K., Havlin, C., 2020**.
 Toward a Self‐Consistent Characterization of Lithospheric Plates Using Full‐Spectrum Viscoelasticity.
 AGU Advances 1 (4), e2020AV000205